 The Group is committed to conducting its business in an environmentally conscious manner and minimising the adverse effects caused by its operations on the environment.
-The Group continues to make endeavors in saving energy and reducing unnecessary waste by adopting various green measures in its workplace.
+The Group continues to make endeavours in saving energy and reducing unnecessary waste by adopting various green measures in its workplace.
 Such measures include using of energy-efficient light tubes, encouraging use of recycle papers and both sides of papers for printing and copying and keeping office temperature at reasonable level.
 The Group will review the environmental policy from time to time and will consider implementing further environmentally friendly measures and practices in the operation of the Group's business.

-The Board paid attention to the Group's policies and practices on compliance with all significant legal and regulatory requirements essential to is business operations.
+The Board paid attention to the Group's policies and practices in compliance with all significant legal and regulatory requirements essential to its business operations.
 The Group would seek professional advice from its external legal advisers and consultants to ensure transactions and business to be performed by the Group are in compliance with applicable environmental policies, laws and regulations.
 During the Year, as far as the Company is aware, it has complied in all material respects of the laws or regulations that have a significant impact on the Group's business and operation.

-A report on the environmental, social and governance aspects is prepared in accordance with Appendix 27 to the Listing Rules and will be published on the Company's and the Stock Exchange's websites as close as possible to, and in any event no later than three months after, the publication of the Company's annual report.
+A report on the environmental, social and governance aspects prepared in accordance with Appendix 27 to the Listing Rules is set out in pages 39 to 68 of this report.